Diagrams are from The Backyard Berry Book by Stella Otto

-For ever bearing varieties, remove the fruit bearing canes to the ground after the fall crop, and head back the remaining primocanes.
+For ever bearing varieties, remove the fruit bearing canes to

 Black raspberries, such as Munger, bear their fruit on side branches.
 To encourage this type of growth, pinch off the top 2 inches of the canes when they reach 3-4 feet.
 This is usually done in spring or early summer.

 Additional pruning in the summer may be needed to keep the canes at the same height.
 In late summer, after harvesting, remove the fruited floricanes.

 The following spring, prune side branches back to 8-10 inches, to encourage larger fruit.

 Blackberries (including Boysenberry, Loganberry, Marionberry and Dewberry) are usually trailing, but some varieties of blackberries, such as Navaho can be upright.
 Each growth habit requires a different method for pruning and training.

 First remove floricanes after fruiting in late summer or early fall, then select the six healthiest primocanes (vegetative canes) and tie them in bundles of three.
 Remove side branches that are growing 3ft from the ground and lower, and then shorten the side branches that are 3ft and higher to 2-4 inches.
 Each of the shortened side branches should produce several clusters of fruit.